Table Of Contents

 Since this is a modification off the original idea results will vary.

-How long will the Saw Shack Last?
+How long will the wet saw tent Last?

 The sliding aluminum structure would enjoy a spray of lubricant like WD-40 every once in a while to ensure it slides properly.
 Due to it’s simplicity there isn’t anything extra you need to do that you wouldn’t with anything else of similar material.